Frequently Asked Questions

 What's the difference between Scan and Pro?

-Scan provides a standard restoration scan with immediate download.
-Pro adds deep sector-level scanning, damaged file reconstruction, priority restore queue, and a 7-day download window.
+Scan provides a standard restoration scan with 48-hour cloud access to recovered files.
+Pro adds deep sector-level scanning, damaged file reconstruction, priority restore queue, and 7-day cloud retention.

 Can I add products later?